bigfix/developer.bigfix.com/site/reference/world.md

 # year : number of months

-Returns the specified number of years as a &lt;number of months&lt; type.
+Returns the specified number of years as a &lt;number of months&gt; type.

 # zone : zone